Updated: 03/16/20 | March 16th, 2020

-As I threw beads over the wrought-iron balcony of Bourbon Bandstand in the French Quarter, I looked down at the crowds: strangers in elaborate costumes toasted drinks, laughed, and danced with each other as streets bands performed jazz.
-Everyone moved as if part of a well-rehearsed stage production performed countless times before.
+As I threw beads over the wrought-iron balcony of Bourbon Bandstand, I looked down at the crowds: strangers in elaborate costumes toasted drinks, laughed, and danced while street bands entertained them with jazz.

 “Mardi Gras is certainly wild,” I thought.